w3c/AB-public/position-statements/furthering-human-rights/human-rights.md

 ## Examples of Specific Human Rights Mappings

 The relationship between human rights and web standards is not only abstract.
-Many standards produced at <abbr>W3C</abbr> map directly to specific human rights as outlined in the [Universal Declaration of Human Rights](https://www.ohchr.org/en/human-rights/universal-declaration/translations/english).
+Many standards produced at <abbr>W3C</abbr> are related to specific human rights as outlined in the [Universal Declaration of Human Rights](https://www.ohchr.org/en/human-rights/universal-declaration/translations/english).

 Some examples of that mapping:

 * Article 3, “Everyone has the right to life, liberty and the security of person”, is related to security and identity.
-* Article 5, “no one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment”, and Article 12, “No one shall be subjected to arbitrary interference with his privacy, family, home or correspondence…”, are directly related to web privacy, which is addressed in the [Privacy Principles](https://www.w3.org/TR/privacy-principles/).
+* Article 5, “no one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment”, and Article 12, “No one shall be subjected to arbitrary interference with his privacy, family, home or correspondence…”, are related to web privacy, which is addressed in the [Privacy Principles](https://www.w3.org/TR/privacy-principles/).
 Specifications in the area are being developed in the [Privacy Working Group](https://www.w3.org/groups/wg/privacy/).
 * Article 19, “Everyone has the right to freedom of opinion and expression” is related to web privacy (“holding opinions without interference”), to the “one web” principle (“receive and impart information … regardless of frontiers”), to [accessibility of authoring](https://www.w3.org/TR/ATAG20/), and to open protocols to publish on the web (<a href=https://www.w3.org/TR/html/><abbr title="Hypertext Markup Language">HTML</abbr></a>, <abbr title="Hypertext Transfer Protocol">HTTP</abbr>, [ActivityPub](https://www.w3.org/TR/activitypub/)).
 While not all of these specifications are developed at <abbr>W3C</abbr>, <abbr>W3C</abbr> can still play a role in raising human rights requirements.
 * Article 20, “Everyone has the right to freedom of peaceful assembly and association.”, is related to web privacy since lack of privacy (surveillance) can have a chilling effect on association.
 * Article 21, “Everyone has the right to take part in the government…”, is related to accessibility and internationalization, as many interactions between citizens and governments are mediated via the web.